FOOD: CHEMISTRY, FUNCTIONALITY AND HEALTH EFFECTS - 2022/3

 - The uses and limitations of bulk sugar replacers in foods.

-- Examine critically recently published information that increases our knowledge of (bio)chemical transformations which occur during food processing, storage and/ or preparation and which have a bearing on safety and acceptability.
+- Examine critically recently published information that increases our knowledge of (bio)chemical transformations which occur during food processing, storage and/ or preparation and which have a bearing on safety, acceptability and health effects.